zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ## Update Options

-If you used one of the git options to install the theme, update it by running:
+If you used the git submodule option to install the theme, update it by running:

-1. `cd YOUR_SITE/themes/minimal-bootstrap-hugo-theme`
+1. `cd YOUR_SITE`
-1. `git pull`
+1. `git submodule foreach git pull`

-If you downloaded a zip to install the theme, just do those installation steps again.
+If you downloaded a zip to install the theme, just do those installation steps again to update it.

 ## Site Layout